 In 2009 Sean won first prize in the Ivor Mairants Guitar Award of the Worshipful Company of Musicians and in 2011 he became only the second guitarist ever to win the Royal Over-Seas League first prize and gold medal following the competition final at the Queen Elizabeth Hall.

-2013 has featured a number of recordings for BBC Radio Three, notably Takemitsu’s ‘To the edge of Dream’ with the BBC National Orchestra of Wales, and collaborations with Spanish soprano, Clara Mouriz.
-At the invitation of Mitsuko Uchida, Sean spent the summer at the Marlboro Music Festival, followed by further recordings with Robin Tritschler, performances in Italy and at Glasgow’s Big Guitar Weekend celebrating Julian Bream and Benjamin Britten.
-On Sunday 24th November Sean performed live on Radio Three at Aldeburgh as part of the final weekend of the year-long Britten Centenary celebrations.
+Highlights of 2013 included recording Takemitsu’s ‘To the Edge of Dream’ with the BBC National Orchestra of Wales, attending the Marlboro Summer Music Festival at the invitation of Mitsuko Uchida, performances in Italy and at Glasgow’s Big Guitar Weekend, and performing live on BBC Radio Three at Aldeburgh as part of the final weekend of the year-long Britten Centenary celebrations.